-The Corporation will enter into written agreements with grantees which agreements set out: the (i) number nominal units awarded for the purpose of calculating the amount of the bonus; (ii) the method for calling on the bonus, (iii) the method for calculating the value of the bonus; (vi) the vesting period applicable; and (v) any other terms and conditions approved by the Compensation Committee.
-The Compensation Committee may also determine that a bonus is subject to a vesting period, prior to the expiration of which the bonus does not become due.
+The Corporation will enter into written agreements with grantees which agreements set out: (i) the number of nominal units awarded for the purpose of calculating the amount of the bonus; (ii) the method for calling on the bonus; (iii) the method for calculating the value of the bonus; (v) the applicable vesting period; and (v) any other terms and conditions approved by the Compensation Committee.
+The Compensation Committee may also determine that a bonus does not become due prior to the expiration of a vesting period.